AndreasG11/MAE224/Lab-To-Do-List.md

 ## Lab 4: Airfoil and Cylinder

+- Check range of airfoil tunnel Pitot transducer, might be to low at 0.1PSID

 - **_Add pressure transducer to cylinder and multiplex new inputs_**

 - Determine range of new pressure transducers pronto!